systematic-magic/aop/supplementary.rst

 	|
 	| No other options are allowed.
 	|
-	| If figure has pannels, then callout can have a letter (letter case should be the same as on figure image):
+	| If figure has panels, then callout can have a letter (letter case should be the same as on figure image):
 	|
-	| :sample:`Supplementarty Figure 1A`
+	| :sample:`Supplementary Figure 1A`
 	|
 	| `Examples of callout combinations:`
-	| :sample:`Supplementarty Figure 1`
+	| :sample:`Supplementary Figure 1`
-	| :sample:`Supplementarty Figure 3C`
+	| :sample:` Supplementary Figure 3C`
-	| :sample:`Supplementarty Figure 2B and 2C` (there is no "s" at the end of "Figure" word)
+	| :sample:` Supplementary Figure 2B and 2C` (there is no "s" at the end of "Figure" word)
-	| :sample:`Supplementarty Figure 5B, 5C`
+	| :sample:` Supplementary Figure 5B, 5C`
-	| :sample:`Supplementarty Figure 1E–1G`
+	| :sample:` Supplementary Figure 1E–1G`
-	| :sample:`Supplementarty Figure 1A, Supplementarty Figure 1B`
+	| :sample:` Supplementary Figure 1A, Supplementary Figure 1B`

-	- Check that Supplementary figure collouts are formatted in :ref:`plain text<plain_text>`.
+	- Check that Supplementary figure callouts are formatted in :ref:`plain text<plain_text>`.

 	- Check that each figure has at least 1 callout in the text.